 You begin along a trail though dense forest with a fast flowing river running through it and waterfalls, before ascending up into the mountains.

-Hiking out was along a mountain path and down into more forest and past waterfalls.
-I was alone for pretty much this entire stretch and easily hitch-hiked out at the end by the main road there.
+Hiking out was along a mountain path and down into more forest and past waterfalls I was alone for pretty much this entire stretch and easily hitch-hiked out at the end by the main road.

 The whole hike can take around 3 days, although when visiting they had a mountain marathon on where they ran it all in one day.
 Yeah I didn’t join that one.